marcoalopez/GrainSizeTools/DOCS/brief_tutorial.md

 *† **B** and **m** relate to **A** and **p** as follows: B = A<sup>1/p</sup> and m = 1/p*
 *‡ **A** and **B** are in [&mu;m MPa<sup>p, m</sup>] excepting Twiss (1977) in [mm MPa<sup>p, m</sup>] and Van der Wal et al. (1993) in [m MPa<sup>p, m</sup>]*
 *§ Holyoke and Kronenberg (2010) is a linear recalibration of the Stipp and Tullis (2003) piezometer*
 *¶ Cross et al. (2017) reanalysed the samples of Stipp and Tullis (2003) using EBSD data for reconstructing the grains.
 Specifically, they use grain maps with a 1 &mu;m and a 200 nm (hr - high resolution) step sizes .
-This is the preferred piezometer for quartz when grain size data comes from EBSD*
+This is the preferred piezometer for quartz when grain size data comes from EBSD maps*

 #### *Derive the actual 3D distribution of grain sizes from thin sections*